shen139/openwebspider/README.md

 * (remember that this will remove all existing tables and will create them from scratch)
 * Now you are ready to start an openwebspider worker; first tab (Worker): Go

+### NOTE
+Search and indexer web services holds the connection to the database.
+If you change the database settings you should restart the openwebspider's server.

 ## Known issue:
 The openwebspider's UI uses the Helvetica font; under linux you might not have it installed and,